dneumann20/Skadi/README.md

 ## Trouble shooting

+### Sensors are not reacting on Button click
+Make sure that Bluetooth is activated on both devices during the use.

-* No popup for giving permission over body sensors adb devices (WIP)
+### No popup for giving permission over body sensors
+adb devices permission (WIP)

-* Connection to Hono is not working on the first try
+### Connection to Hono is not working on the first try
+Sadly it's a known issue from the MQttPahoClient library, it usually works on the 2nd try the latest.